industrial-peons/industrial-peons.github.io/raid-format.md

 # Industrial Peons TBC Raid Format

-**_Note: This document is considered to be the source of truth whenever it differs from the Google Doc.._**

 Welcome to the Peons!
 We’re the queer-friendly commie underdogs of Grobbulus, dedicated to proving that you can be a successful raid team without enabling the most toxic elements in gaming.

 We’re a democratically run guild, with votes on loot system and item priorities before every major content phase, and we elect our own guild leader.
 Our leadership core is 100% volunteer-based, with no benefits for being an officer other than a grisly view of how the sausage is made.